Kraisie/RoleWatcher/README.md

 * The bot can only kick or ban people if the highest role of that user is below the highest role of the bot.
 It can not kick or ban the server owner at all.
 * The bot can only assign roles lower than its own.
-* The bot can only update permissions of channels it can access.
+* The bot will only react to commands in channels it can read/write messages in.
 * Not granting the bot the needed permissions might lead to unknown behaviour.
-* Commands can only be used in channels the bot has access to.
 * The help command will only show commands your guild can use with the given permissions.

 ### Environment